 The Mercantile building was rebuilt in 2006 by Matt & Dena Kennedy, founders & owners of LDS Living Magazine, along with several business partners.
 Modeled after the historic Heber C. Kimball home in Nauvoo, the Mercantile has become a mainstay of Nauvoo's business district.
 After selling LDS Living Magazine in 2009, the Kennedy's moved to Nauvoo to give the Mercantile and Gallery their full time attention.
 The Mercantile offers a really fun & unique line of products that are reminiscent of Nauvoo's history and the pioneer era.
 We were proud to be included in the Smithsonian Institutions Journey Stories traveling museum exhibit in Nauvoo during the Fall of 2012.

 Visit our ABOUT US page to see all the various NAUVOO Projects this website supports and how you can get involved too!

 The Woodruff Hotel occupys rooms in both the historic Temple House building and the Mercantile building.
 Our hotel rooms are beautifully remodeled, extra clean, and within walking distance from everything there is to do in Nauvoo!

-Please come to Beautiful Nauvoo and while here visit the Nauvoo Gallery.
+Please come to beautiful Nauvoo and visit us while you're here!
 We hope you’ll find this online gallery helpful in your search for more beautiful LDS art and non-LDS art.
-Please contact our gallery directly if you need any assistance or have any questions.
+Please contact us directly if you need any assistance or have any questions.